 #this is a comment line too

 You use the Clean utility to erase entries that were imported from the text file.
-The clean operation does not affect the predefined addresses or user-configured entries.
+This operation will erase the current restored ISP address books, however, it does not affect the predefined addresses or user-configured entries.
 If a restored entry has user-configured elements (for example, an exclude list), the clean operation clears the addresses but preserves the configuration and converts it to a user-defined type.

 - Create ISP address objects.